-- Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the tissue of the lungs and the kidneys.
+- Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.

 - If the kidneys fail, dialysis or kidney transplant may be needed.

-- Treatment is aimed at reducing the severity of the symptoms and to prevent your immune system from destroying kidney and lung tissue.
+- Treatment is aimed at reducing the severity of the symptoms and preventing your immune system from destroying kidney and lung tissue.